Azure-for-Startups/Content/Instructional-guides-and-code-packets/Containers-on-Dockers/README.md

 > <img src="media/image27.png" width="156" height="262" />

 1. To deploy your Node.JS app to the Azure Web App we can use a Local Git deployment model.
-Open the Web App you just created, click on the “All Settings” and select Deployment Source.
+Open the Web App you just created, click on the "All Settings" and select Deployment Source.

 > <img src="media/image28.png" width="365" height="205" />